 The University of Michigan is in the information business, and that requires sharing of information.
-However, University policy explicitly prohibits use of its computer systems and networks to violate copyright (see the ResComp Conditions of Use policy).
+However, University policy explicitly prohibits use of its computer systems and networks to violate copyright (see SPG 601.07: Responsible Use of Information Resources).
 Some forms of file sharing—for example, illegally downloading and sharing MP3 files of popular music—violate copyright.
 It is important for all users of the University's systems to understand their responsibilities and the University's responsibilities regarding copyright.

 Lawful downloading of music and movies is possible through sites such as Apple iTunes, MSN Music, Rhapsody, Ruckus, etc. See the comparison of Online Music Stores (Wikipedia).

 Members of the University are obligated to know what is and is not allowed under copyright, including appropriate and inappropriate forms of file sharing.
-Anyone seeking a University computing account is required to review and agree to the terms of the Proper Use of Information Resources, Information Technology, and Networks at the University of Michigan (Standard Practice Guide 601.7) and its accompanying document Guidelines for Implementing the Proper Use Policy of the University of Michigan: Responsible Use of Technology Resources.
-This policy and its guidelines prohibit copyright infringement and provide information about the sanctions for misusing University networks and IT facilities.
-ITCS also has a helpful reference guide entitled Ethical and Legal Use of Digital Media: A Guide for Students, Faculty, and Staff of the University of Michigan.
+Anyone seeking a University computing account is required to abide by the terms of SPG 601.07: Responsible Use of Information Resources.
+This policy requires users to comply with copyright law and provides information about the sanctions for misusing University information resources.

 Users are subject to criminal and civil liability for violation of laws related to copyright, and members of the University of Michigan community have been prosecuted successfully for violations of copyright law.